rdkcentral/Thunder/docs/plugin/interfaces/interfaces.md

 It should also define one notification/event that will be fired when the scan is completed.
 This notification will contain the list of APs discovered during the scan.

 As with C++, COM-RPC interfaces are prefixed with the letter "I".
-As such, the name of this example interface will be `IWiFi`.
+Therefore the name of this example interface will be `IWiFi`.

 ### Define Interface ID

 !!! warning
 	Ensure your interface has a unique ID!
-If the ID is in use by another interface it will be impossible for Thunder to distinguish between them!
+If the ID is in use by another interface it will be impossible for Thunder to distinguish between them.

 All interfaces must have a unique ID number that must never change for the life of the interface.
 From this ID, Thunder can identify which ProxyStub is needed to communicate over a process boundary.

 Each ID is a `uint32_t` value.
-This was chosen to reduce the complexity and minimise the size of the packets on the wire when compared to a GUID.
+This was chosen to reduce the complexity and minimise the size of the data on the wire when compared to a GUID.

 Interface IDs for the core Thunder interfaces (such as Controller) are defined in the Thunder source code at `Source/com/Ids.h`.
 For existing Thunder interfaces in the *ThunderInterfaces* repository, IDs are defined in the [`interfaces/Ids.h`](https://github.com/rdkcentral/ThunderInterfaces/blob/master/interfaces/Ids.h) file.